NEW Online courses

-- NEW Supporting early development for children with Down syndrome from birth to 5 years
+- Supporting early development for children with Down syndrome from birth to 5 years

-- NEW Effective education for children with Down syndrome in school
+- Effective education for children with Down syndrome in school

-- NEW Implementing the Reading and Language Intervention for children with Down syndrome (RLI)
+- Implementing the Reading and Language Intervention for children with Down syndrome (RLI)

-- Improving speech and language outcomes for children and young people with Down syndrome (coming soon: expected mid-2017)
+- Improving speech and language outcomes for children and young people with Down syndrome (under development: expected October 2017)

-- Supporting the Reading and Language Intervention for Children with Down syndrome (RLI) - Accredited trainer training (coming soon: expected mid-2017)
+- Supporting the Reading and Language Intervention for Children with Down syndrome (RLI) - Accredited trainer training (under development: expected November 2017)